unintellectual-hypothesis/pidmon/README.md

 # Redmi 10C Memory Management Optimization
-Supports fog/wind/rain devices for 3GB/4GB/6GB and more variants (it may work well on other devices) "Standing on the shoulders of giants"</div>
+Supports fog/wind/rain devices for 3GB/4GB/6GB and more variants (it may work well on other devices)

+"Standing on the shoulders of giants"

 ## Features?
 - Dynamic vm.swappiness and vm.vfs_cache_pressure based on CPU and I/O load, supports both kernel with swappiness over 100 and swappiness less than 100 like the fog-kribo kernel (Configurable)